-So, when you do use it in your own teams, remember to do so in order to understand why you should implement a new feature, or come up with a product, etc. The “Why’s” here are used as a support to an idea, rather than tools for identifying a problem.
+For example, it is great for future feature/product analysis.
+So, when you use it in your teams, remember to do so in order to understand why you should implement a new feature, or come up with a product, etc.

 Stepladder brainstorming has an interesting execution:

 - The group is introduced to the brainstorm session topic, and asked to spend a few minutes working alone on ideas and suggestions.

 - Two participants are left alone in the room and asked to discuss their ideas.
 Everyone else waits outside of the room (they can even go back briefly to their workstations to avoid awkward standing around).

 - After a few minutes, a third person is introduced, and they contribute their own ideas and opinions.

 - Another few minutes later, you add a fourth person, and so on.